-React is not used on the front-end for performance reasons, but modules can have their own client-side code that will be combined and shipped to the front-end.
+Because I wanted to keep the client websites as fast as possible, there is no client-side rendering with React, but progressive enhancement is possible by allowing individual components modules can have their own client-side code that will be combined and shipped to the front-end.

 Content Management System

-With the front-end design and the backend mostly done, my current project is the system that allows the business owner to manage the website.
-This is the heaviest design project that I’ve ever done by myself, and it requires constant balancing between User Experience and pragmatic implementation.
-Naturally, these designs should also be responsive.
+Designing the user-facing side of Zukini was the heaviest design project that I’ve ever done by myself, and it required constant balancing between User Experience and pragmatic implementation.

 I’ve been thinking and working on this project for a long time, and it’s been a constant exercise in determination and focus.
 There are services that do the same thing or that do parts of it way better.
 Some companies are staffed by more than a 100 specialised people, and I’m doing all the disciplines by myself, that can be a bit hard.

 That said, I still think I have some nice solutions that might help people, and in any case it’s teaching me a lot about what it takes to build a product.
 I’m learning tons during the design process and technical implementation.
 I hope to call the Minimum Viable Product “done” soon, and bring it to the attention of some people who need it.
 Because my frequent travelling shows me that a lot of places could still use a product like this.